 Station Square is the city Adventure Field in Sonic Adventure, where a great deal of the game takes place.
 Station Square also appears prominently in Sonic X, and can be visited in Sonic Chronicles: The Dark Brotherhood.

-Station Square is famous for its many attractions, including its amusement park called Twinkle Park, a casino called Casinopolis, a hotel, a bustling downtown shop centre and a front-row view to the ocean.
-It's also where the SS Train Station is located, with a free train to the Mystic Ruins.
+Station Square is famous for its many attractions, including its amusement park called Twinkle Park, a casino called Casinopolis, a hotel, a bustling downtown shopping centre and a front-row view to the ocean.
+It's also where the SS Train Station is located, with a free train ride to the Mystic Ruins.
+In the DX and 2010 versions, Cream the Rabbit can be found flying around the city at a specific point in each character's story.

 At the end of Sonic Adventure, most of Station Square is obliterated in a massive tidal wave summoned by Perfect Chaos, and presumably, most of its human inhabitants are killed.
 The tumble-down shanty-town that the survivors cobble together is seen as part of Blue Ridge Zone in Sonic Chronicles.